CaptainSpof/click-count/README.md

 `click-count` is a mission critical app that allows to count on button click.

-It is a web application made in Java running in a Tomcat 7 application server.
+It is a Java web application, running in a Tomcat 7 application server.

 ## How to build ?